education.vic.gov.au

 Step 1

 The school develops an IEP for the young person.
 An IEP is required for both Late Enrolment Funding and Senior Secondary Re-engagement Funding applications.
-Schools must use the IEP template developed by the department which is available at Individual Education Plans – Resources.
+Schools must use the department's IEP template available at Individual Education Plans – Resources.

 Step 2